rodac11/Noter/README.md

 I.e. moving out of a terminal and into a window of its own.
 This **does** turn it into a program/system more than anything else, but it would also be a lot less of a hassle for a lot of cases.

 ### Refactoring
-I.e. rewriting Noter on elisp (for use on the Emacs command region), or just plain C
+I.e. rewriting Noter on elisp (for use on the Emacs command region), or just plain C.

 ## Contact
 I'm open to any suggestions or pull requests!